 All economical data is from Statistical Office of Estonia.

-According to Bank of Estonia data as of 31.12.2017, the amount of Czech investments in Estonia totalled 15.8 million euros.
-92% of the investments have been made in the wholesale and retail trade sector.
+According to Bank of Estonia data as of 31.12.2018, the amount of Czech investments in Estonia totalled 11 million euros.
+The investments have been mainly made in the wholesale and retail trade sector.

 Estonian tourists have always taken a great interest in the Czech Republic with the majority travelling to Prague, Karlovy Vary and Karlstein.
 For the last few years, the Czech Republic has been visited by about 30 000 Estonian tourists a year, in 2017 by about 35 000.

 Cultural relations between Estonia and the Czech Republic are diverse.
 Over the years people in the Czech Republic have had the opportunity to experience Estonian music, literature, theatre, cinema, and visual arts.
 In introducing Estonian culture, an effort has been made to move beyond Prague and introduce Estonia’s culture across the whole Czech Republic.